EN

 Total= 640 Hours

-Total Credit Hours for Certificate Program = 1616 Hours
+Total Credit Hours for Core Portion of the Program = 1616 Hours

 73 Credit Hours